redis/redis-doc/commands/pubsub-numsub.md

-Returns the number of subscribers (exclusive of clients subscribed to patterns) for the specified channels.
+Returns the number of [Redis Pub/Sub](/docs/manual/pubsub) subscribers (exclusive of clients subscribed to patterns) for the specified channels.

 Note that it is valid to call this command without channels.
-In this case it will just return an empty list.
+In this case, it will just return an empty list.

 {{% alert title="Cluster note" color="info" %}}
 In a Redis Cluster clients can subscribe to every node, and can also publish to every other node.